 - Keep the patient’s skin clean and dry.

 - Make sure the sheets are dry and try to minimize wrinkles as much as possible.
 When turning a loved one, be sure to straighten the bedsheets.

 Bedsores can lead to additional injuries and harm.
 If medical professionals or caretakers are grossly negligent, they might not notice a pressure sore for days or even weeks.
 The longer a bedsore goes untreated, the more likely the patient is to develop serious complications, including infections.
 If caregivers do not notice the infection immediately, it can lead to gangrene and sometimes require amputation.

-Bedsores can become severe enough to damage more than the top layer of skin.
+Bedsores can range in severity, and they begin at Stage I, where it affects only the top layer of skin.
+The pressure ulcer can progress to Stage II when the sore goes deeper into the first layer of skin.
 A Stage III pressure ulcer damages all of the layers of skin and the subcutaneous tissue.
 A Stage IV pressure ulcer damages the muscles, tendons, cartilage, and/or bones under the sore.

 Two of the symptoms of a Stage III pressure ulcer include rolled wound edges and granulation tissue.
 There also may be tunneling, which makes the bedsore larger than it looks on the surface.
 Stage IV pressure ulcers cause deep holes in the skin, which can go down to the bone.